Dear Dr. Louis,

-As so much continues to shift and change in our district, we have had more and more questions around all things English Language Arts (ELA) and literacy.
+As so much continues to shift and change in our district, we have had more and more questions about all things related to English Language Arts (ELA) and literacy.
 Some folks believe that by teaching a novel, students have more difficulty practicing standards multiple times.
 They believe that passage work might be more effective for multiple practice opportunities with ELA standards.

-I believe I am not an “either/or” but more of a “both/and kind” of teacher and coach.
+I believe that I am not an “either/or” but more of a “both/and” kind of teacher and coach.
 I think a novel has its place, and I think good instruction (multiple practice opportunities) can still happen with a novel.
-I also think that shorter passages can layer in with the novel itself.
+I also think that shorter passages can be studied while exploring a novel.

 Thank you for your question.
 I am seeing this dilemma on a regular basis.
 And here is my response and my “not so humble” opinion.
 Nothing can replace the journey of a drama or novel.
 The benefits are more than I can name, but here are some of them:

 - We read literature in order not to feel alone, to feel a connection with humanity, and to learn from other generations and cultures.
 We discover characters who struggle with similar heartaches, joys, vices, virtues, depravity, goodness, epiphanies, weaknesses, and strengths as we.
 You might say, “Short stories provide the same.”
 To a certain extent, they do, but not to the degree and to the depth with which a novel or drama provides.
 The ebb and flow of life is played out in a novel, whereas a short story is – well – short and does not have as much time to delve into the inner recesses of the human condition.
 The journey of life is filled with ups and downs; so is the journey of a masterful novel and drama.